 One of the most well-known facts about Mengele is his chilling fascination with twins.
-His experiments began as a way to further explore the Nazi's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative pieces of DNA.
-After working with Professor Otmar Freiherr von Vershuer, Mengele believed that twins held a secret to understanding how one goes about physically removing genetic makeup.
+His experiments began as a way to further explore the Nazi Party's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative parts of DNA.
+After working with Professor Otmar Freiherr von Vershuer, Mengele believed that in studying twins, he could gain insight into understanding how one goes about physically removing genetic makeup.

-Because twins were special to Mengele, they were afforded some basic human rights that the rest of the prisoners at Auschwitz were denied, like keeping their hair and wearing clothes.
+Because twins were valuable to Mengele, they were afforded some basic human rights that other of the prisoners at Auschwitz were denied, like keeping their hair and wearing clothes.
 That's where the benefits of being considered one of "Mengele's Children" ended.
-The twins were subjected to brutal experiments that were ultimately more about inflicting terror than genuine scientific investigation.
+The twins were subjected to brutal experiments that ultimately seemed to be more about inflicting terror than genuine scientific investigation.

 He May Have Created A Village Of Twins In South America

-In 2009, Jorge Camarasa, an Argentine historian, claimed that Josef Mengele used the Brazilian farming enclave of Candido Godoi as a laboratory to continue his experiments with twins.
+In 2009, Argentine historian Jorge Camarasa claimed that Josef Mengele used the Brazilian farming enclave of Candido Godoi as a laboratory to continue his experiments with twins.
 Camarasa's evidence is mostly predicated on the fact that beginning in 1963, the town's twin birthrate skyrocketed.